 How is IT Sales evolving in the age of Automation and AI?

-Accelirate is on a mission to help their Clients on how they can automate business processes using RPA, BPM, AI and Cognitive technologies.
-Accelirate focuses both on RPA and “Smart” RPA Technologies (https://www.accelirate.com)
+Accelirate is on a mission to help their Clients on how they can automate Business Processes using RPA, BPM, AI and Cognitive technologies.
+Accelirate focuses both on RPA and “Smart” RPA Technologies (http://www.accelirate.com)